Trygvemb/Algorithms-Cloud-computing/Assignment:AWSNetworkingAndEC2Setup.md

 - If this setup works well, try scaling it by adding more instances to the auto-scaling group or adjusting the load balancer's rules.
 - You can also explore advanced AWS services, such as S3 for file storage or RDS for database management.

-Let me know if you need further clarifications!